amaresh329/DEVTINDERNODE/homework.md

 -create a userSchema & user Model
 -create POST /signup API to add data to database
--push some documents using API calls from postman
+-push some documents using API calls from postman -Error handling using try,catch

+-JSobject vs JSON(differnce)
+-Add the express.json middleware to your app
+-Make your signup API dynamic to receive data from the end user.